ImperialCollegeLondon/RCDS-comm-line/README.md

         - Execute the first code cell to download practice data - this has to be done for each notebook, the data does not persist

 1. For practising on the command line, you will need a terminal application that is already installed on a Mac or Linux.
 For Windows, you have several options:
-    - **Git for Windows** (relatively easy install, no admin privileges required) https://gitforwindows.org, installation video is available at https://www.youtube.com/watch?v=339AEqk9c-8
+    - **Git for Windows** (relatively easy to install, no admin privileges required) https://gitforwindows.org, installation video is available at https://www.youtube.com/watch?v=339AEqk9c-8
-    - **Windows subsistem for Linux** (requires admin privileges)(https://www.windowscentral.com/install-windows-subsystem-linux-windows-10
+    - **Windows subsistem for Linux** (requires admin privileges) https://www.windowscentral.com/install-windows-subsystem-linux-windows-10

  ## Using the repository for learning
 1. In the directory "notebooks", there are eight notebooks with video links.